ob-d/TRUE.Name.Of.God/readme.md

     but Symbols AND LOGIC instead
     so everyone can understand
     without translation BUT
     THERE is much MORE to it
+    THIS PURGE mind control:
+    by REVERSE the TRUE meaning
     ---
     STATUS developement
     I M need harmonize .0 AND T